Budget Itemizer

 Outcome

-Receipt-to-budget pipeline that matches totals to the penny, runs entirely on-device
+Receipt-to-budget pipeline that matches totals exactly, runs entirely on-device

 The problem

 Every time I sat down to work on my finances in YNAB, I ran into the same problem: I still couldn’t figure out where my money was going.
-I’d go to Walmart and buy apples, Windex, mulch, batteries — all kinds of things, none of which belong in the same budget category.
+I’d go to Walmart and buy, let’s say, apples, Windex, mulch, batteries… all kinds of things, none of which belong in the same budget category.
 But YNAB only sees one line item: “$155.14, Walmart.”
 That’s not enough information to make informed decisions about spending.

 The sample transaction log below demonstrates the problem: without per-item costs mapped to real categories, the core promise of a budgeting tool — knowing where your money goes — falls apart.
 Every trip to Walmart is “Groceries”, every order from Amazon is “Home Goods”, and so on.

-You can see in my spending chart, the Groceries category has absorbed a huge amount of spending - even if some of the purchase didn’t fall into that category.
+You can see in my spending chart, the Groceries category has absorbed a huge amount of spending — even if some of the purchases didn’t really fall into that category.

 Split transactions are already an excellent YNAB feature, so that isn’t the issue.
 The problem is that splits require you to already know what’s in the transaction, so most people just don’t bother.
 The tool removes that friction.